mazhongchao/beck/README.md

 # Structure

-The directory `adm` is the entrance to the management system.The directory `public` can be used as a directory to store static pages of your website.
-You can also set the `beck` directory in the `Beck` system as the storage directory, or set any location, as long as the `Beck` system has read/write permission.
+The directory `adm` is the entrance to the management system.
+The directory `public` can be used as a directory to store static pages of your website.
+You can also set the `beck` directory in the `Beck` system as the storage directory, or set any location, as long as the `Beck` system has read/write permission to the location.

 ```
 |-- beck                         # beck